Q4 Stop the Pirates

 Attribution: Attribution is giving credit to the person who create the work.

 - create a digital artifact to demonstrate knowledge of copyright

 - explain public domain

 - give credit to the person who created the work

-    1. Sketch out your poster idea offline so that you will know what you want the finished product to look like.
+1. Sketch out your poster idea offline (on paper) to brainstorm what you want the finished product to look like.
 Be sure to include some text that conveys your message.

-    2. To ensure your poster has a clear message:
+2. To ensure your poster has a clear message you might:

 - Describe ways to double check your work for possible piracy

-    3. Take digital pictures if necessary, or collect public domain images for use in your poster.
-Check out the links below for some images in the public domain:
+3. Take digital photos or collect some public domain images to use on your poster.
+The list below are sites to find some images in the public domain (free to use):